'Disgraceful,' 'Pushover,' 'Deeply Troubled': Reaction To The Trump-Putin Summit

 This answer by President Trump will be seen by Russia as a sign of weakness and create far more problems than it solves.
 (1/3)

-Graham also suggested that the soccer ball Putin gave Trump as a gift in the wake of the country's hosting of the World Cup could be a spy device.
+Graham also suggested that the soccer ball Putin gave Trump as a gift in the wake of the Russia's hosting of the World Cup could be a spy device.

 Finally, if it were me, I’d check the soccer ball for listening devices and never allow it in the White House.— Lindsey Graham (@LindseyGrahamSC) July 16, 2018

-Sen. Orrin Hatch, R-Utah, who's been complimentary of Trump in the past, tweeted that Russian interference in the 2016 elections should be taken as fact based on U.S. intelligence community conclusions.
+Sen. Orrin Hatch, R-Utah, who has been complimentary of Trump in the past, tweeted that Russian interference in the 2016 elections should be taken as fact based on U.S. intelligence community conclusions.

 Hatch on the Trump/Putin summit in Helsinki:— Senator Hatch Office (@senorrinhatch) July 16, 2018